Insights from our July COVID-19 response: redesigning Dear Landlord to help Victorian renters affected by COVID-19

 We’re using our service delivery insights to engage in targeted advocacy

-Justice Connect has drawn on our casework evidence, user data and client insights in collaboratively advocating with government on housing insecurity during COVID-19.
+Justice Connect has drawn on our casework evidence, user data and client insights to inform our advocacy with government on housing insecurity during COVID-19.
 This has included working closely with the legal assistance, homelessness and community-service sectors to ensure that Victoria introduced some of the strongest residential tenancies and financial protections in Australia, which better guarantee that renters are not evicted during COVID-19.
 Our ongoing collaborative advocacy during COVID-19 has also resulted in the recent government announcement of a proposed extension to the residential tenancies protections until 28 March 2021.

 As part of the Victorian Housing Peaks alliance and as a member of the Everybody’s Home campaign, Justice Connect has also been calling for more social housing with wrap-around supports to help end homelessness in response to COVID-19 and beyond.
 We have already seen welcome responses, including the Victorian government’s announcement of a $500 million investment in social housing.